 - 1. Operating the vehicle in a safe and efficient manner; - 2.
 Conducting thorough pre-trip and post-trip inspections of the vehicle and special equipment, including required documentation; - 3.
-Ensuring the safety, welfare and orderly conduct of passengers while in the bus: - 4.
+Ensuring the safety, welfare and orderly conduct of passengers while in the bus; - 4.
 Handling emergency situations in accordance with generally accepted operating procedures; - 5.
 Communicating effectively with school staff, students, parents, law enforcement officials and the motoring public; - 6.
 Completing required reports; - 7.
 Completing required training programs successfully; - 8.
 Providing maximum safety for passengers during loading and unloading; - 9.
-Wearing the driver's seat belt whenever the bus is in motion; and - 10.
-Checking at the end of the route and at the bus storage location to ensure that all students have disembarked from the bus.
+Wearing the driver's seat belt whenever the bus is in motion; - 10.
+Checking at the end of the route and at the bus storage location to ensure that all students have disembarked from the bus; and - 11.
+Maintain a clean and uncluttered bus with unobstructed views.